intel/sriov-fec-operator/spec/openshift-pacn3000-operator.md

 ## OpenNESS Operator for Intel® FPGA PAC N3000

 The role of the operator for the Intel® FPGA PAC N3000 card is to orchestrate and manage the resources/devices exposed by the card within the OpenShift cluster.
 The operator is a state machine which will configure the resources and then monitor them and act autonomously based on the user interaction.
-The operator design for PACN 3000 is a bundle operator consisting of two distinct operators.
-One of the operators is the Intel® FPGA PAC N3000 operator, and the other is the SRIOV FEC operator.
+The operator design for PAC N3000 is a bundle operator consisting of two distinct operators:

+* OpenNESS Operator for Intel® FPGA PAC N3000 (Programming)
+* OpenNESS Operator for Intel® FPGA PAC N3000 (Management)

+It is expected that both of the operators are deployed.

-### N3000 Operator
+### OpenNESS Operator for Intel® FPGA PAC N3000 (Programming)

-The N3000 operator handles the management of the FPGA configuration.
+This operator handles the management of the FPGA configuration.
 It provides functionality to load the necessary drivers, allows the user to program the Intel® FPGA PAC N3000 user image and to update the firmware of the Intel® XL710 NICs (Network Interface Cards).
 It also deploys an instance of Prometheus Exporter which collects metrics from the Intel® FPGA PAC N3000 card.
 The user interacts with the operator by providing a CR (Custom Resource).
 The operator constantly monitors the state of the CR to detect any changes and acts based on the changes detected.
 The CR is provided per cluster configuration, and the components for individual nodes can be configured by specifying appropriate values for each component per "nodeName".
 The operator attempts to download the FPGA user image and the XL710 firmware from a location specified in the CR.
 The user is responsible for providing a HTTP server from which the files can be downloaded.
 The user is also responsible for provisioning of the PCI address of the RSU interface from the Intel® FPGA PAC N3000 used to program the FPGA's user image, as well as MAC addresses of the XL710 NICs to be updated with the new firmware.
 The user does not have to program both the FPGA and the XL710 component at the same time.

 For more details, refer to:
 - Intel® FPGA PAC N3000 5G User image - [AN 907: Enabling 5G Wireless Acceleration in FlexRAN: for the Intel® FPGA Programmable Acceleration Card N3000](https://www.intel.com/content/www/us/en/programmable/documentation/ocl1575542673666.html)